Prescott College > Admissions > One Big Beautiful Bill Act

 Lifetime borrowing cap on all federal loans:

-The law contains a $257,500 borrowing cap on all federal student loans, excluding borrowed Parent PLUS loan amounts.
+The law contains a $257,500 borrowing cap on all federal student loans, including Graduate PLUS loans, but excluding borrowed Parent PLUS loan amounts.
+There is a new $100,000 borrowing cap on any federal graduate level loans (excludes Graduate PLUS loans, repaid amounts and undergraduate loans).

 Annual, aggregate, and lifetime loan limits effective date: